Fordi/ember-1.4-site/source/guides/getting-started/adding-a-route-and-template.md

 window.Todos = Ember.Application.create();
 ```

-This will create a new instance of `Ember.Application` and make it available as a variable named `Todos` within your browser's JavaScript environment.
+This will create a new instance of `Ember.Application` and make it available as a variable within your browser's JavaScript environment.

 Inside `js/router.js` add the following code: